-Our satellite communications products enable users to make voice calls, send and recent text messages and emails, and transmit GPS location coordinates from anywhere on the planet, no matter how remote the location and regardless of the availability of local communication infrastructure.
-Our range of satellite data products allow users anywhere in the world to connect to the internet, stream live video, and communicate via voice and data applications.
+Our satellite communications products enable users to make voice calls, send and receive text messages and emails, and transmit GPS location coordinates from virtually anywhere on the planet, no matter how remote the location and regardless of the availability of local communication infrastructure.
+Our range of satellite data products allow users all around the world to connect to the internet, stream live video, and communicate via voice and data applications.

-We intend to be a leading provider of GPS enabled emergency locator distress beacons that can save lives, on land and at sea.
+We are a provider of GPS enabled emergency locator distress beacons that can save lives, on land and at sea.
 Our distress beacons enable essential communication between our customers and search and rescue organizations during emergency situations and pinpoint locational information to Search and Rescue services, essential during an emergency.